thomas-desmond/UserViewer/README.md

 ## Steps To Build Projects (after cloning project)
-**.NET Backend**
+**.NET Backend** (do this one first)

  1. Open UserDatabase.sln file inside of UserDatabase folder with Visual Studio 2019.
 (Set the default startup project to UserDatabase project if it is not already set)
+ 2. Build the project with Ctrl+Shift+B or going to the Build menu bar item and selecting Build
+ 3. Once the build completes successfully, open up the 'Package Manager Console'.
+Use the Search bar in Visual Studio 2019 to easily find the Package Manager Console
+ 4. Within Package Manager Console run the 'Update-Database' command.
+This will create a blank in-memory database for you.
+(Don't worry a few seed data items will be added in automatically in the next steps)
- 2. Press F5 or Run project, if all goes well a chrome browser should open up at (https://localhost:44308/api/users) with some JSON data.
+ 5. Press F5 or Run project, if all goes well a chrome browser should open up at (https://localhost:44308/api/users) with some JSON data.
 (Note: Closing the browser window will end the WebApi running instance, so please leave this running)
- 3. The .NET backend is now running!
+ 6. The .NET backend is now running!

 **Angular Frontend**